 Americans also often have to report their foreign registered bank and investment accounts, businesses, and assets.

 The US has signed tax treaties with over 60 other countries, however with very few exceptions these don’t prevent Americans living abroad from having to file.

 There are ways for most American expats not to pay US taxes from abroad in 2020 though.
 In this article we look more closely at one of these ways, the Foreign Earned Income Exclusion.

 About the 2020 Foreign Earned Income Exclusion

-It’s a great solution for expats whose only income is earned and whose total income is less than $105,900.
+It’s a great solution for expats whose only income is earned and whose total income was below the threshold.

 Earned income refers to any income that is compensation for services actively provided, including salaries, wages, bonuses, tips, and self-employment and freelance income.

 Unearned or passive income on the other hand such as income from rents, dividends and interest can’t be excluded using the Foreign Earned Income Exclusion.

 “To claim the foreign earned income exclusion, you must have foreign earned income, and your tax home must be in a foreign country.” – the IRS